wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 Each event packet has a flag field.
 This is a kind of package number with a value of 0 or1.
 The device in each packet inverts the flag relative to the previous one sent by it.
 Thus, there are no two adjacent packets from the same device with the same flag value.
 Flags from different devices are not connected in any way.

 When the client has correctly received the event packet, it must acknowledge the receipt of the events to the device.
 The client must remember the last flag value in the packet for each device.
 In the next event request cycle, in the request command `0x10` in the confirmation field, the client specifies the server id of the device and the flag that was specified in the previous received event packet.
-All devices receive this packet, even if they did not win the arbitration, and if they see their `slave_id` in the confirmation field in the packet, they forget the previously sent batch of events (with the corresponding confirmation flag).
+All devices receive this packet, even if they did not win the arbitration, and if they see their `server_id` in the confirmation field in the packet, they forget the previously sent batch of events (with the corresponding confirmation flag).

 Possible errors during confirmation: